 Almost all GMAT aspirants ask how the GMAT is scored and how the percentiles are calculated.
-Before we go into the calculation part, we must know that a test taker gets two score reports – an unofficial one and an official one.
+Before we calculate GMAT score, we must know that a test taker gets two score reports – an unofficial one and an official one.

 It is the one which you will receive immediately after finishing your test.
 It includes the following scores:

-*Your Total score is derived from your Verbal and Quantitative scores
+*Your GMAT exam score is derived from your Verbal and Quantitative scores

 **The percentile ranking tables are updated every year, which means that your ranking may change as well.
 The most up-to-date version is available on mba.com/percentile ranking.